sytse06/final-assignment-agent/tests/Testing_framework_gaia_agents.md

 - ✅ This validates your system works properly!

 **The "error" is actually proof your agent correctly distinguishes between development testing and real GAIA tasks.**

+---

+## 📚 **Summary: Practical Testing System**

+Your GAIA agent testing framework provides:

+1. **🧪 Development Testing**: Quick iteration and debugging
+2. **🔒 Fair Evaluation**: Proper separation of execution and evaluation
+3. **📊 Clear Metrics**: Understand what's working and what isn't
+4. **🔄 Easy Comparison**: Test different configurations fairly
+5. **📈 Improvement Guidance**: Identify specific areas to work on
+6. **🎯 GAIA Compatibility**: Test against the actual benchmark

+This gives you a solid foundation for developing and improving your GAIA agent with confidence in your results. 🎯